Category Archives: Mayan Ruins

 - Swim, snorkel, or scuba dive in the clear, freshwater Dos Ojos cenote.

 - Eat what Mexicans eat: seafood, tacos, and Yucatán specialties like panuchos and salbutes.

-This part of Mexico may be the most popular, but in some ways the least understood.
-I try to remedy this with my modest guide.
+This part of Mexico may be the most visited, but in some ways the least understood.
+I try to remedy this with my guide.